-To help conserve the threatened heritage of the Carneddau by increasing understanding and enjoyment of the cultural and natural heritage of the area across a wide range of communities, individuals, and organizations.
+The Scheme will protect the fragile heritage of the Carneddau by increasing understanding and enjoyment of the area's cultural and natural heritage across a wide range of communities, individuals, and organizations.
 At the end of the Scheme, the landscape will be better managed, in better condition and better understood.

-- Protect rare habitats and species, nationally important archaeological remains and distinctive landscape features.
+- Protection of rare species and habitats, nationally important archaeological remains and characteristic landscape features

-- Keep the traditions, knowledge and place names of the landscape alive.
+- Keep alive the traditions, knowledge, and place names of the landscape

-- Help as broad an audience as possible to discover, record, conserve and celebrate the Carneddau through events, activities, training, new interpretation and better access.
+- Enable a diverse audience to discover, record, protect and celebrate the Carneddau through new events, activities, training, interpretation, and improved access